Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Hormonal steroids: mechanism of action

-Corticosteroids, glucocorticosteroids, steroids - all of these names describe a category of steroid hormones that are synthesized by the adrenal cortex.
+Corticosteroids, glucocorticosteroids, steroids - all these names describe a category of steroid hormones that are synthesized by the adrenal cortex.
 They exhibit a very powerful triple healing effect:

 However, unfortunately, despite the severity and variety of therapeutic effects, not all glucocorticosteroids are equally safe.